To improve success in adapting to climate change, we need to understand what works and what doesn’t.

 In a changing climate, adaptation is crucial for the well-being and prosperity of all Australians.
 Supported by solid decision-making frameworks, successful adaptation is built from the best available science and evidence.

 Governments and organisations are increasingly considering future climate risks as part of the adaptation planning and implementation processes.
-To guide best practice and form a national picture of what works well, there is much to learn from plans and action already in progress.
+To guide best practice and form a national picture of what works well, there is much to learn from plans and action already in progress.This project has explored ‘enablers’ of adaptation to understand how adaptation practitioners can help overcome barriers they face.
+It has also developed guiding principles on what best practice adaptation looks like.

 In 2025, we released the Australian Adaptation Database, Australia’s first national climate change adaptation stocktake.
 The Australian Adaptation Database is helping to understand Australia’s progress toward climate change adaptation, collecting and categorising a sample of adaptation activities happening across different scales, sectors and geographic locations.
-For more information about this, visit the database website.
+For more information about this, visit the database website >

 Want to know more?